danth6961/tsp-rebalance-app/docs/project_handoff.md

 ### Main Flow
 1. Load config and state.
 2. Fetch live or fallback market data.
+3. Validate the snapshot.
-3. Score the market.
+4. Score the market.
-4. Select a regime.
+5. Select a regime.
-5. Build target allocation.
+6. Build target allocation.
-6. Compare current vs target allocation.
+7. Compare current vs target allocation.
-7. Determine HOLD vs SUBMIT IFT.
+8. Determine HOLD vs SUBMIT IFT.
-8. Display detailed reasoning.
+9. Display detailed reasoning.
-9. Save state and log the run.
+10. Save state and log the run.
-10. Manually confirm any actual IFT action.
+11. Manually confirm any actual IFT action.

 ### Important Workflow Rule
 The safest workflow is:

 - the engine may recommend `SUBMIT IFT`
 - but only the manual submit button should increment the IFT count and write the transaction row